Practice Plus Group

 If you have any questions, comments or concerns about how we handle your personal data, then you may contact our Quality and Governance team by email to DPO@practiceplusgroup.com or write to us at:

-Quality and Governance team, Care UK, Hawker House, 5-6 Napier Court, Napier Road, Reading, Berkshire, RG1 8BW
+Quality and Governance team, Practice Plus Group, Hawker House, 5-6 Napier Court, Napier Road, Reading, Berkshire, RG1 8BW